brokyo/seeker_ii/README.md

 Seeker II is a compositional interface for creating and procedurally manipulating phasing music and visuals.
 Record phrases, layer overdubs, chop samples, sequence changes, distort video, open the next.

 Eight musical lanes can be run in parallel with each performing its own motif with sequencable changes.
-Motifs can be written with a tape-loope, a heavily parameterized chord sequencer, or chopped samples.
+Motifs can be written with a tape-loop, a heavily parameterized chord sequencer, or chopped samples.

 Seeker is the center of my studio and connects to the things I regularly use.
 If you're reading this, you likely use them too.
 Eurorack via i2c (Crow, TXO, Just Friends, W/, Disting EX), OSC for visual apps like TouchDesigner, and MIDI for external equipment.

 It's intended to travel with you and scale to what you have on hand.
-I've been relentless about the user-experience and I hope that it's easy to pick up despite but deep enough to always surprise.
+I've been relentless about the user-experience and I hope that it's easy to pick up but deep enough to always surprise.

 ## Requirements